DivanDesign/EvolutionCMS.snippets.ddGetFileInfo/README.md

 	* Default value: `'size'`

 * `tpl`
-	* Desctription: Output template (if the parameter is absent, file data corresponding to `output` will be returned).
+	* Description: Output template (if the parameter is absent, file data corresponding to `output` will be returned).
 		Available placeholders:
 		* `[+file+]` — full file address
 		* `[+name+]` — file name